OphidiaBigData/PyOphidia/docs/source/examples.rst

         )

-We can use the ***predicate*** evaluation operation into the *apply* operator in order to identify the days with temperature over a given threshold, e.g. 293.15°K (see http://ophidia.cmcc.it/documentation/users/primitives/OPH_PREDICATE.html).
+We can use the ***predicate*** evaluation operation into the *apply* operator in order to identify the days with temperature over a given threshold, e.g. 293.15°K (see the documentation of OPH_PREDICATE_).

 Basically, we put to 1 the temperatures over 293.15°K (20°C), 0 otherwise.